imKKK/segvoice/README.md

 ####  How to get pure speaker voices
 * use large training data
-* only keep low score segments
+* only accept low score segments
 * remove silent segments
 * merge segments if they belong to one speaker, and only keep long merge segments
-* thanks to some awesome tools, python_speech_features for extract mfcc feature, scikit_learn for train GMM models, numpy for matrix computing
+* thanks to many awesome tools, python_speech_features for extract mfcc feature, scikit_learn for train GMM models, numpy for matrix computing

 #### How to use it